openesp/openesp/README.md

 Building
 ========
-The project uses Gradle as build system, and to build the distro, simply run: gradle
+The project uses Gradle as build system, and to build the distro, simply run:

+    gradle

 You'll then get the distro in build/distributions/openesp-x.y.zip

 Structure
 =========

-initial : this is the initial folder structure which will be included in distro overlay : everything in this folder will be overlaid AFTER assembling Solr, Tomcat etc documentation : for developing user documentation.
-PDF should be placed in initial/doc openesp-solr : Sub project for building (or downloading) Apache Solr openesp-mcf : Sub project for building (or downloading) Apache MCF (not yet active) build.gradle : The makefile for gradle gradle.properties : Specify global properties here, such as versions for Solr, Tomcat etc build : After running gradle, the release artifacts are generated here
+* initial: this is the initial folder structure which will be included in distro
+* overlay: everything in this folder will be overlaid AFTER assembling Solr, Tomcat etc
+* documentation: for developing user documentation.
+PDF should be placed in initial/doc
+* openesp-solr: Sub project for building (or downloading) Apache Solr
+* openesp-mcf: Sub project for building (or downloading) Apache MCF (not yet active)
+* build.gradle: The makefile for gradle
+* gradle.properties: Specify global properties here, such as versions for Solr, Tomcat etc
+* build: After running gradle, the release artifacts are generated here